Disclaimer: I do not own BattleTech.

 "Nicholas," he said.

 I bowed.
-"Then speak, Nicholas, I shall listen and take heed."
+"Then speak, I shall listen and take heed."

-"First, I say that you must learn to adapt to the times.
+"First, I say that life is change.
+An uncomfortable statement for a society that uses conformity and tradition to steel itself against the chaos of war.
 Things are not as they have always been, and will not always be as they are now.
 This I have seen in my journeys.
-You must learn to make part of yourself that what makes you stronger, and discard that which leaves you vulnerable.
-You must help those that refuse to change or they will die…and with them will die your Clan."
+You must learn to make part of yourself that what makes you stronger, and discard that which leaves you weak, and recognize that what makes you stronger today may leave you weak tomorrow.
+You must help those that refuse to live to change or they will die…and with them will die your Clan."

 I was shocked.
 Of all the things I had expected to hear, this was the least.
 Emotions roiled through me like a barrage of missiles, a thousand questions like shard of armor splintered by laser fire.
 Shock, surprise, fear… Goliath Scorpion, die?
 How could such a thing happen?
 We are Clan.
 We understand our history—and thus ourselves—better than any other.
 We know Our strength is true strength.
 A strength not of numbers of OmniMechs and potency of weapons, but in knowing both ourselves and our foes.
 A strength that came from knowing where we had come from, and where we were journeying too.
 It was a subtle, potent strength that the other Clans neither had nor understood.
 What could possibly defeat us?

-"What pride," spoke Nicholas, his voice dripping with contempt.
+"What pride," spoke the Founder, his voice dripping with contempt.
 "What arrogance!

 "Do you not remember why my Father led us from the worlds of our birth and brought us here?
-It was to protect the denizens of the Inner Sphere.
-It was to keep them from using our might to destroy themselves, just as I created the Clans to prevent us from destroying each other.
+It was to protect the denizens of the Inner Sphere from ourselves.
+It was to keep them from using our might to destroy themselves.
+And in turn so I created the Clans to prevent us from destroying each other.

 I trembled.
 His gaze was not stern.
 There was no reproof in his voice.
 But he spoke with such intensity my heart quailed.